joovnaz/Floomeen/README.md

 	...
 ```

-The complete code is reported in folder `CustomerOrder`.
+The complete example is reported in folder `CustomerOrder` under `Showroom`.

 ## Context and State Data
 Depending on application requirements a machine can use additional data.